[Last updated 7th March, 2018]

 Summary: Early evidence suggests 10 grams per day fish oil supplementation may help treat salicylate intolerance.
 However, this is based on a weak study.

 Treatment can be difficult as it shares symptoms with many allergies and other food intolerances.

 Salicylates are also present in a wide variety of foods, medicines, cosmetics and other products, making them difficult to minimize.

 The most important step is to eliminate exposure to aspirin and non-food sources of salicylates.
-If there is no improvement, consider reducing food sources too with either a low salicylate diet or a low FODMAP diet.
+If there’s no improvement, consider reducing food sources with either a low-salicylate diet or a low-FODMAP diet.